zchoi/zchoi.github.io/_pages/about.md

 # 🔥 News
-- *2025.10*: &nbsp;🎉🎉 We release "A Survey on Efficient Vision-Language-Action Models", the first comprehensive survey specifically dedicated to efficient Vision-Language-Action (VLA) models, providing an in-depth coverage of the entire _data–model–training_ pipeline.
+- *2025.10*: &nbsp;🎉🎉 We release [A Survey on Efficient Vision-Language-Action Models](https://evla-survey.github.io/), the first comprehensive survey specifically dedicated to efficient Vision-Language-Action (VLA) models, providing an in-depth coverage of the entire _data–model–training_ pipeline.
 - *2025.09*: &nbsp;🎉🎉 Two papers are accepted by NeurIPS 2025.
 - *2025.05*: &nbsp;🎉🎉 Two papers are accepted by ACL 2025.
 - *2025.05*: &nbsp;🎉🎉 One paper is accepted by TIP 2025.